anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/01 JavaScript.md

 - The compiler in JS is in browser which is why earlier people used to make first HTML and then add the Javascript to it.
 Later on they used to show the output in the console of the browser.

 - Earlier, to compile JavaScript, we need to make a HTML file and a JS file.
 Then we add the JS file to HTML by a script tag.
-As we all know, before compiler used to compiler JavaScript were inbuilt in Browsers.
+As we all know, before compiler JavaScript used to be compiled by inbuilt in Browsers.

 - Now JavaScript is not only used in frontend  but also in backend, mobile development and many more.